US, Israel pound Iran as Trump signals willingness to talk to new leadership after Khamenei's death

 “They want to talk, and I have agreed to talk, so I will be talking to them,” he told The Atlantic.

-In the Gulf, Iran’s retaliatory strikes went beyond U.S. and Israeli targets, pushing the conflict into cities that have long marketed themselves as regional safe havens.
+In the Gulf, Iran’s retaliatory strikes pushed the conflict into cities that have long marketed themselves as regional safe havens.
+Three were reported killed in the United Arab Emirates and one each in Kuwait and Bahrain.

-The foreign ministers of Qatar, Saudi Arabia, the United Arab Emirates, Kuwait, Oman and Bahrain said Sunday that their countries retain “the legal right to respond and the right to self-defense” after Iranian strikes hit hotels, airports and other sites in multiple cities throughout the Gulf.

-Hezbollah said in a statement that the strikes were carried out in retaliation for the killing of Khamenei and for “repeated Israeli aggressions.”
+Hezbollah said in a statement that its strikes were carried out in retaliation for the killing of Khamenei and for “repeated Israeli aggressions.”

 Associated Press journalists in Beirut were jolted awake by a series of loud explosions that shook buildings and caused windows to shatter.
 Warplanes could be heard flying low overhead.